-We rent two general types of firearms: NON-FIRING REPLICAS and BLANK FIRING
+We rent two general types of firearms: NON-FIRING REPLICAS (below) and BLANK FIRING

 Non-Firing Replicas

 Our NON-FIRING REPLICAS come from many sources.
-The bulk of our rifles are created specifically for law enforcement and military training.
-Many of our hand guns are cast by us in semi-rigid polyurethane plastic (AKA – rubber) while others are either purchased replicas or blank firing guns which have been deactivated.
+The bulk of our rifles are cast resin and are created specifically for law enforcement and military training.
+Many of our guns are Dummy Guns* that are cast in solid semi-rigid polyurethane plastic (AKA – rubber or resin) while our Functional Replicas* are composed of metal, wood and/or plastic parts.

 All holsters are $2.50 per week with an associated firearm rental or $5 per week if rented alone.